 ■ Graduation of first Ph.D. holder.
 Signing of agreements with NCPC and Cargills.
+Signing of agreements with NCPC and Cargills.
 Declaring the Opening of Chemical and Process Engineering Centre.
-2008 Inauguration of scholarships Program in Chemical and Process Engineering for 2000 students who have economic difficulties.
-Establishment of first food and process development incubator in Sri Lanka.
-2009 Establishment of a partnership with Polipto Company - petrol from waste plastics.
-Increment of the student intake further up to 80 students per batch. • Chosen undergraduates were offered with field specialization in Chemical and 2010 Process Engineering from Semester II onwards.
-2010 • Combination of minor specializations of Energy Engineering and Environmental Engineering reducing the minor specializations down to three. • Received accreditation by the IChemE for the undergraduate degree program. • Received accreditation by the IESL for the undergraduate degree program.
-2011 ■ Establishment of SIL-UOM rubber products and process development incubator at the department.
-2014 Initial student credit transfer program with 5 undergraduate student credit tran Telemark University College, Norway.
+2000 2008 ■ Inauguration of scholarships Program in Chemical and Process Engineering for students who have economic difficulties.
+2009 Establishment of first food and process development incubator in Sri Lanka. ■ Establishment of a partnership with Polipto Company - petrol from waste plastics. ■ Increment of the student intake further up to 80 students per batch. ■ Chosen undergraduates were offered with field specialization in Chemical and Process Engineering from Semester II onwards.
+2010 Combination of minor specializations of Energy Engineering and Environmental Engineering reducing the minor specializations down to three.
+Received accreditation by the IChemE for the undergraduate degree program.
+Received accreditation by the IESL for the undergraduate degree program.
+2011 ■ Establishment of SIL-UOM rubber products and process development incubator 2011 at the department.
+2014 ■ Initial student credit transfer program with 5 undergraduate students from 2014 Telemark University College, Norway.
 2017 ■ Introduction of Petroleum Engineering focus area. ■ Signed an MoU with East China University of Science and Technology to boost 2018 the academic collaborations between two institutions.
-2010 ■ Signed an agreement for Europe Sri Lanka capacity building in energy circular economy "EUSL Energy" online digital joint master's degree program.
-Conversion of the existing M.Sc. course in Sustainable Process Development into M.Sc. course in Sustainable Process Engineering with a major curriculum revision 2019 by adopting the latest subject areas related to sustainable process industries.
-2019 ■ Signed an agreement for a joint study program and student-staff exchange program with Sirindhorn International Institute of Technology, Thammasat University ■ Initiation Research for Undergraduates (R4U) club.
-2020 ■ Establishment of 24/7 laboratory.
+2016 Signed an agreement for Europe Sri Lanka capacity building in energy circular economy "EUSL Energy" online digital joint master's degree program.
+Conversion of the existing M.Sc. course in Sustainable Process Development into M.Sc. course in Sustainable Process Engineering with a major curriculum revision 2010 by adopting the latest subject areas related to sustainable process industries.
+2019 Signed an agreement for a joint study program and student-staff exchange program with Sirindhorn International Institute of Technology, Thammasat University ■ Initiation Research for Undergraduates (R4U) club of CPE 2020 ■ Establishment of 24/7 laboratory. •